SushiLab/mVIRs/README.md

     Options:
         -t  INT    Number of threads.
 [1]
+	-ml INT    Minimum length to extract.
+[4000]
+        -ML INT    Maximum length to extract.
+[800000] -m         Allow full scaffolds to be reported (When OPRs and Clipped reads are found at start and end of scaffolds)

 # Example
 $ mvirs oprs -f reads.1.fq.gz -r reads.2.fq.gz -db reference.fasta -o mvirs.output